fossasia/eventyay-tickets/README.rst

 ----------

-Similar to the above, just use create `deployment/.env.prod`, make sure the `DEBUG=0`. and run with `docker compose -f deployment/docker-compose.prod.yml ...`.
+Similar to the above, just use create `deployment/.env.prod`, make sure the `DEBUG=0`.

+WARNING: At the moment `DEBUG=1` is *NECESSARY* otherwise static files are not served???

+and run with `docker compose -f deployment/docker-compose.prod.yml ...`.
 Prod deployment uses gunicorn and an nginx serving files.